MauBERT: Universal Phonetic Inductive Biases for Few-Shot Acoustic Units Discovery: Acknowledgments

 \section{Acknowledgments}

+We thank the reviewers for their valuable feedback, which helped improve the clarity and quality of the paper.
 This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011014739R1 made by GENCI, and was supported in part by Agence Nationale de Recherche (ANR-17-EURE-0017 FrontCog, ANR-10-IDEX-0001-02 PSL and ANR-23-IACL-0006 France 2030).
 ED in his EHESS role and MK were funded by an ERC grant (InfantSimulator).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them. \fi